 Larger campers tend to weigh more, requiring sturdier, thicker wheel chocks that can take the weight.
-The Gross Vehicle Weight (GVW) Limit of a wheel chock will tell you how many pounds of weight that wheel chock can take before breaking.
+The Gross Vehicle Weight (GVW) Limit (or Gross Vehicle Weight Requirement) of a wheel chock will tell you how many pounds of weight that wheel chock can take before breaking.

 Ease of Use